olabacker/blogposts/210815-Minimal apis in ASP.NET.md

-Examples of how to utilize the minimal api syntax
+Examples of how to utilize the minimal api syntax | [aspnet]

 ## Simple GET response